-The application proposes a Material Change of Use of Premises from self contained Motel Unit to Dwelling Unit/Multiple Dwelling Unit.
-There would be no physical change to the premises and it would simply provide for the lawful occupation of the premises on a permanent basis.
+The application proposes a Material Change of Use of Premises from Caretakers Residence to Dwelling Unit/Multiple Dwelling Unit.
+There would be no physical change to the premises and it would simply provide for the lawful occupation of the premises on a permanent basis by persons not related to the operation of the development.